ajayvignesh01/server-tradeloop/README.md

 3. Add GitHub host key on your VPS
     - On your VPS server, run the following command to fetch the host key of github.com `ssh-keyscan -H github.com`.
     - Open the `~/.ssh/known_hosts` file on your VPS server, and add the host keys.
-    - Run `ssh -T git@github.com` to check, it should outout `Hi your_username!
+    - Run `ssh -T git@github.com` to check, it should output `Hi your_username!
 You've successfully authenticated, but GitHub does not provide shell access`

 ### Authenticate VPS SSH on GitHub
 1. Set up SSH Key for Authentication